GutsIMW/GutsIMW/README.md

 - 👋 Hi, I’m Henri
-- 👨‍🎓 I'm a graduate computer science student
+- 👨‍🎓 I'm a computer science Master's student
 - 👀 I’m primarily interested in 3d graphics programming and game design.
-- 🌱 I’m currently learning game development on Unity
+- 🌱 I’m currently learning game development on Unreal Engine
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 GutsIMW/GutsIMW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.